St Mary's Church, Nun Monkton: History

+Construction

 The church is built of limestone, and has a seven-bay combined nave and chancel.
 To the north of the eastern two bays is a vestry, which was added in 1873.
 The church's west end has a large round-headed doorway, with zigzag moulding and surrounded by niches, one of which contains a weathered statue of the Virgin Mary.
 There are three lancet windows above, and there is a tower topping the front.
 The south front has two doorways, one now blocked, and the second largely reconstructed in the 19th century.
 Inside, there are alternating narrow and broad bays, above which there is what Historic England describes as "an extremely fine triforium arcade".

+Stained glass and fittings

 The stained glass in the church was designed by Morris and Co. and was added in 1873.
 The east window is believed to be to a design by Edward Burne-Jones, and the ensemble has been described by Nikolaus Pevsner as "the finest stained glass in the West Riding".
-There are several 17th and 18th century brass memorials, and a grand font dating from 1873.
+There are several 17th and 18th century brass memorials, and a grand pulpit by sculptor Robert Beall, dating from 1873.